News - 03 May 2019

 That’s what led me to study environmental management at university—I want to figure out how to manage the earth correctly, in a way that we can sustain.
 Because my greatest fear is that Australia will be a world leader for biodiversity loss and deforestation.

-And that’s why I signed up to Movement For Life, the Wilderness Society’s community organising program.
-I was ready to take proper action for the environment and learn how to advocate for the bigger issues at play.
+And that’s why I signed up to join my local community group—I was ready to take proper action for the environment and learn how to advocate for the bigger issues at play.

-My Movement For Life journey has been a whirlwind.
+My volunteering journey has been a whirlwind.
 Days after I signed up to volunteer on the Wilderness Society website, I was contacted and invited to a two-day ‘Fundamentals of Organising’ training, where I made friends with members of my community—people from the Northern beaches who care about our local area as well.
-Now, I’m part of a large national network of people who have banded together for the environment.
-It's just taking it to the next level with Movement for Life.
+Now, I’m part of a large national network of community groups who have banded together for the environment.
+It's just taking it to the next level.
 The whole thing has been amazing.
 It’s made me feel so happy and full of hope, as though I’m not just one random person in Narrabeen that cares about what’s happening to our environment.
 It’s thrilling to know there are people that want the exact same things you do, and are willing to work with you to achieve them.
 The power of people is incredible.